-Solar absorption Fourier transform spectrometers (FTSs) have been used for decades both on balloon platforms and from the ground.
+Solar absorption Fourier transform spectrometers (FTSs) have been used for decades both from the ground and on balloon platforms.
 These measurements have led to many important advances in our understanding of ozone chemistry at mid-latitudes, of which I will only describe a small selection.
 In her review paper, de Mazière [51] focuses on ground-based FTS measurements of atmospheric observations.
-She points out that ground-based networks, such as the Network for the Detection of Atmospheric Composition Change, have helped to develop our understanding of natural atmospheric variability and trends of the major atmospheric trace gases that affect climate (e.g. Rinsland et al. [52], Notholt et al. [53]), their transport and their chemical correlations (e.g. Rinsland et al. [54]).
-These network measurements have also helped differentiate the naturally-derived from the anthropogenically-caused changes to our atmosphere and to assess the efficacy of international agreements such as the Montreal Protocol and its amendments.
+She points out that ground-based networks, such as the Network for the Detection of Atmospheric Composition Change, have helped to develop our understanding of natural atmospheric variability and trends of the major atmospheric trace gases that affect climate (e.g. Rinsland et al. [52], Notholt et al. [53]), their transport, and their chemical correlations (e.g. Rinsland et al. [54]).
+These network measurements have also helped differentiate the naturally-derived from the anthropogenically-caused changes to our atmosphere (e.g. Trolier et al. [55], Griffith et al. [56]) and to assess the efficacy of international agreements such as the Montreal Protocol and its amendments.

-The main advantages of measuring solar absorption by atmospheric trace gases from a balloon platform are the high spectral resolution, high vertical resolution and high signal-to-noise ratio [55].
-Due to balloon-based FTS measurements, new spectroscopy has been discovered (eg. Goldman et al. [56]); the first vertical profiles of HCl were measured

-(Farmer et al. [57]) and many nitrogen compound profiles were measured: NO and NO2 (Rinsland et al. [58]), HNO3 (Goldman et al. [59]), and N2O (Rinsland et al. [60]).
-More recently, an NOy budget was derived along with airborne and model estimates (Kleinböhl et al. [61]).
+The main advantages of measuring solar absorption by atmospheric trace gases from a balloon platform are the high spectral resolution, high vertical resolution and high signal-to-noise ratio [57].
+Due to balloon-based FTS measurements, new spectroscopy has been discovered (e.g. Goldman et al. [58]); the first vertical profiles of HCl were measured (Farmer et al. [59]) and many nitrogen compound profiles were measured: NO and NO2 (Rinsland et al. [60]), HNO3 (Goldman et al. [61]), and N2O (Rinsland et al. [62]).
+More recently, an NOy budget was derived along with airborne and model estimates (Kleinböhl et al. [63]).

-This chapter will discuss the basic theory behind Fourier transform spectroscopy (§3.2), as well as three common errors associated with Fourier transform spectrometers and their well-established solutions (§3.3, §3.3.2 and §3.4).
+This chapter will discuss the basic theory behind Fourier transform spectroscopy (§3.2), as well as three common errors associated with Fourier transform spectrometers and their well-established solutions (§3.3.1, §3.3.2 and §3.4).
 A discussion will follow in §3.5 about the particular constraints on balloon-borne Fourier transform spectrometers and the common solutions that have been applied.
 The particular work that is the crux of this thesis will be discussed in Chapter 4.